 Areas of Specialism

 I specialise in CBT for anxiety disorders and depression in adults (18+) as well as couple therapy for depression.
 I have a personal interest in working with individuals to better understand and manage their relationships, develop their identity and tackle low self-esteem difficulties, and can work comfortably with complexity or treatment resistant presentations.
 I have 10 years of experience of working in the NHS (primary and secondary care services) where I have had the privilege to work alongside and receive supervision and training from world renowned experts in the field of CBT.
 Because of my background and experience as Counselling Psychologist, I am trained to draw on various ways of thinking about difficulties (such as person centered, solution focused, transactional analysis) which I draw on to allow me to work integratively according to what fits a client best.
-Furthermore I specialise in offering CBT supervision to trainees and qualified therapists.
-I am a supervisor and trainer for Tavistock Relations.
+Furthermore I specialise in offering CBT supervision to trainees and qualified therapists in CBT and couple therapy.

 I am experienced in helping clients who have experienced difficulties such as: